Deep Direct Discriminative Decoders for High-dimensional Time-series Data Analysis: D4 model

-For the cases where the state process is linear with additive Gaussian noise and the prediction process is a multi-variate normal, we can find a closed-form solution for different terms of the $\boldsymbol{Q}$ function.
-When the noise characteristics in the prediction process is defined as a function of the observation or the state transition is nonlinear, it will be hard to find a closed-form solution for the $\boldsymbol{Q}$ function.
-It is possible to use sampling techniques to calculate the expectation for the first term; however, finding the expectation for the last term is challenging given it involves a second integration over the state.
-Instead, we show that we can find an approximation for the last term which turns into a lower bound for the $\boldsymbol{Q}$.
-We can write the last term in $\boldsymbol{Q}$ as
+For the cases where the state process is linear with additive Gaussian noise and the prediction process is a multi-variate Gaussian, we can find a closed-form solution for different terms of the $\boldsymbol{Q}$ function.
+However, for almost all other cases such as when the prediction process is a non-linear function of the observation or the state transition represents non-linear dynamics, it is hard to find a closed-form solution for $\boldsymbol{Q}$ function given the model free parameters.
+Instead, we can use the sampling technique, described in the section \ref{sec-sampling}, to calculate the expectation for the first term, $\mathbb{E}_K[.]$, of equation \ref{eq_Qvale_1}; however, finding the expectation for the last term is still challenging given it involves a second integration over the state variable.
+To address this challenge, we show that we can find an approximation for the last term which turns into a lower bound for the $\boldsymbol{Q}$.
+We can write the last term in $\boldsymbol{Q}$ function as